mingzilla/video-resource/labels/AI03_python-style-guide/_style-guide__python__min.md

 1. Logic has no service dependencies (DB/API calls)
 2. Only operates on input parameters
 3. Has clear single responsibility
+4. NEVER put static method logic in a service.
+If the logic is static e.g. pure computation, don't make a class method in a service.
+Put it in a util class as a static method

 **Example:**
 ```python